Obaid-Rehman/NCacheOSS-Wrapper-For-AppFabric/README.md

 			<add key="TTL" value="6:12:14"/> <!-- Expiration time in Hour, Minutes, Seconds format for TimeSpan -->
   	</appSettings>

-That is it!
-Now build your solution with .NET framework 4 and your applciation will be using NCache.

 NOTE: The regions are like caches in NCache so in order to use your existing regions you must register the regions in NCache as caches.
 For eg. If you have a region named "default" currently working in your application then you should register a cache by the name "default" using NCache Manager or command line tools( if using Open Source version).
 Configure the cache and set the policies through the command line tools as NCache cofiguration are compile-time unlike AppFabrics runtime configurations.